 How much will it cost?

 The fees are set by the University of Worcester on an annual basis.
-The fees for the 2019/20 academic year, charged by the University of Worcester, are:
+The fees for the 2020/21 academic year, charged by the University of Worcester, will be confirmed once available.

 Some students can pay their fees by applying for a non means-tested tuition fee loan from the Student Loans Company via Student Finance England.
 The fees are paid direct to the University on your behalf and are available to eligible Home and EU students.
 Students may also be eligible for maintenance loans or childcare help.
 Applications for student finance are made online, or by phone 0300 100 0607.